Skip to Content

 I love these types of places and it was fun to walk around and take in all the sights in Europe such as the Eiffel Tower and the Colosseum.

-If you’re in Brussels with kids, this is the perfect activity to do, as they’ll love wandering around and exploring.
+If you’re in Brussels with kids, this is the perfect activity, as they’ll love wandering around and exploring.
 It’s also a lot of fun if you’re a big kid at heart like me!

 Brussels Itinerary – Day 3